History & Staff

 Rev. Darrell Reynolds, Funeral Assistant

 Reverend Darrell Reynolds was born in Leesburg, Florida and has been a resident of Lake County his entire life other than 3 years of Military Service.
-He has been a minister for over 35 years for Lake County Residents.
+He has been a minister since 1974 for Lake County Residents.
 Darrell joined the Harden/Pauli Funeral Home Staff in 2003.
-Darrell and his wife Patti have four children and eight grandchildren.
+Darrell has two children and seven grandchildren.
 He is a Funeral Assistant.

 Garry Hirsch, Funeral Assistant